wildlifeevoeco/study-area-figs/README.md

 1. Fogo Island

-This uses data from Open Street Map and three packages: `sf`, `data.table` and `ggplot`.
+This uses data from Open Street Map and four packages: `osmdata`, `sf`, `data.table` and `ggplot`.

 Reproducing: run `01-fogo-island-prep.R` to generate the islands polygon